Sunday, 24 October 2010

 FAMILY BACKGROUND From well-to do Geordie stock.
 His parents confided him to the care of the Abbot Benedict Biscop at the age of 7.

-CHILDHOOD Young Bede was sent by his parents to the nearby newly founded monastery at Wearmouth at the age of 7.
+CHILDHOOD Young Bede was sent by his parents to the nearby newly founded monastery at Monkwearmouth at the age of 7.
 He was placed under the care of the abbot Benedict Biscop, Abbot of the monastery of Wearmouth and Jarrow, to be raised as a monk.

 EDUCATION Bede was taught by St John of Beverley who was renowned for his healing powers.
 Besides studying Latin, Greek and classical writings and doctrines he also learnt Hebrew, Medicine and Astronomy.
 The library in Jarrow was the largest library in England at the time.
 He became one of the most learned men in Western Europe.
-He later wrote: "My whole happiness was in studying, teaching and writing."
+Bede later wrote: "My whole happiness was in studying, teaching and writing."

 CAREER RECORD Bede devoted his life to the study of scripture and recording of history.
 His entire working life was spent as a Benedictine monk at the monastery of Saint Peter at Wearmouth, and its companion monastery, Saint Paul's, in Jarrow.